Actual patients

 If you have dizziness or feel faint after receiving XIAFLEX, lie down until the symptoms go away.

 Tell your healthcare provider if you have any side effect that bothers you or does not go away.
-These are not all of the possible XIAFLEX side effects.
+These are not all of the possible side effects of XIAFLEX.

 For more information, ask your healthcare provider or pharmacist.